utkarshgaurkush/indexes/polity/laxmikanth.md

         </details>
     9.  <details><summary>Fundamental Duties</summary>

+        -   article 51 A
+        -   japanese and ussr influence
         1.  <details><summary>Swaran Singh Committee Recommendations</summary>

+            -   emergency
+            -   42nd amendment, 1976
+            -   recommendations not included
+                -   pay taxes
+                -   penalty/punishment for non-compliance
+                -   non-judiciability
             </details>
         2.  <details><summary>List of Fundamental Duties</summary>

+            According to Article 51 A, it shall be the duty of every citizen of India:
+            1.  to abide by the Constitution and respect its ideals and institutions, the National Flag and the National Anthem;
+            2.  to cherish and follow the noble ideals that inspired the national struggle for freedom;
+            3.  to uphold and protect the sovereignty, unity and integrity of India;
+            4.  to defend the country and render national service when called upon to do so;
+            5.  to promote harmony and the spirit of common brotherhood amongst all the people of India transcending religious, linguistic and regional or sectional diversities and to renounce practices derogatory to the dignity of women;
+            6.  to value and preserve the rich heritage of the country’s composite culture;
+            7.  to protect and improve the natural environment including forests, lakes, rivers and wildlife and to have compassion for living creatures;
+            8.  to develop scientific temper, humanism and the spirit of inquiry and reform;
+            9.  to safeguard public property and to abjure violence;
+            10. to strive towards excellence in all spheres of individual and collective activity so that the nation constantly rises to higher levels of endeavour and achievement; and
+            11. to provide opportunities for education to his child or ward between the age of six and fourteen years.
+This duty was added by the 86th Constitutional Amendment Act, 2002.
             </details>
         3.  <details><summary>Features of the Fundamental Duties</summary>

+            -   moral,civic
+            -   indian way of life
+            -   citizens only
+            -   non-justiciable
             </details>
         4.  <details><summary>Criticism of Fundamental Duties</summary>

+            -   not exhaustive
+            -   vague, ambitious and difficult to be understood by common man
+            -   moral precepts
+            -   superfluous
+            -   should have been in part-3  with FRs
             </details>
         5.  <details><summary>Significance of Fundamental Duties</summary>

+            -   consciousness of duties
+            -   warning against anti-social and anti-national activities
+            -   source of inspiration, promote sense of discipline and commitment, sense of active participation in the realisation of national goals
+            -   help courts in examining and determining constitutional validity
+            -   enforceable by law, punish/penalise
             </details>
         6.  <details><summary>Verma Committee Observations</summary>

+            -   existence of legal provisions for the implementation of some of the Fundamental Duties.

+            1. The Prevention of Insults to National Honour Act (1971)
+            2. The various criminal laws
+            3. The Protection of Civil Rights Act (1955)
+            4. The Indian Penal Code (IPC)
+            5. The Unlawful Activities (Prevention) Act of 1967
+            6. The Representation of People Act (1951)
+            7. The Wildlife (Protection) Act of 1972
+            8. The Forest (Conservation) Act of 1980
             </details>
         -   <details><summary>tables</summary>